 Once Salvadore understood that I was asked to have a session with him because his caretakers were worried about him and wanted to understand his recent behavior, he began downloading information to me.

 He told me that he wasn’t heard or respected by the staff where he is boarded, that he doesn’t know who his owner is, and isn’t sure what his routine is.
 He let me know in no uncertain terms that he hates the facility where he is boarded.
-Basically he told me nothing was working for him.
+Basically, he told me nothing was working for him.
 He felt trapped and angry.

-At one point the feeling of being abused came into my consciousness though I wasn’t receiving any images of people hitting Salvadore or hurting him physically.
+At one point, the feeling of being abused came into my consciousness, though I wasn’t receiving any images of people hitting Salvadore or hurting him physically.

 When I talked to the owner about my animal communication reading she revealed that Sal’s behavior had become unpredictable, and the grooming staff were now afraid of him.
 The more afraid people were of Sal, the less time, attention and turn-outs into the pasture he received.
 The less time Sal had out of his small stall the more cooped up and frustrated he felt.
 Salvadore was on a downward cycle that I feared would only get worse.